 Best Craft Scissors – A Comprehensive Guide!

 Hey y’all – it’s Rebecca back with another Comprehensive Guide.
-We will be exploring Best Craft Scissors!
+We will be exploring the Best Craft Scissors!
 Here at The Graphics Fairy we do paper crafting to the max.
 Scissors and Shears are vital for the kinds of projects we create.
 As an artist/educator, I especially enjoy learning and teaching others about the features and benefits of our “tools of the trade.”
-Today I am sharing ins and outs of this fundamental tool that is front and center in every craft room!
+Today I am sharing the ins and outs of this fundamental tool that is front and center in every craft room!

 A Scissor for Every Need

 I actually thought I knew a lot about scissors before I began to research for this article.
 I learned so many little tidbits and I can’t wait to share them with you.
-Thank heaven, modern scissors are ergonomically designed.
-This means that they are comfortable to hold and use, and are highly efficient.
+Thank heaven, modern scissors are ergonomically designed for comfort.
+This means that they are comfortable to hold and use, and are highly efficient and high quality with good durability.
 Easy to grip plastic and rubber handles along with custom designed blades for a specific application are examples of this.

 Probably the most important factor that pertains to each scissor type involves proper usage.
 It is imperative that each type of scissors be used only for their specific function.
 Using the right ones for each project will maintain balance and sharpness of the blades.
 If used for another purpose other than their designed use, such as paper cutting scissors used to cut fabric, the blades will dull quickly and often reduce the life of the instrument.
 Plus, using the wrong ones will make your cutting more difficult and time consuming as well.